Inside Sales: 7 Steps to Help Build an Effective Inside Sales ProcessGraham Richardson

 - agree to whatever it is your really asking for (demo, purchase, meeting).

 That’s a lot of “Asks”, so your subject line, key message and your request/proposal or CTA should be well thought out, personalised as can be & concise.
-And ideally, all of that should fit into between.
+And ideally, all of that should fit into between 50 to 125 words.

 - social selling; using social media to find and engage with new prospects.
 Use your chosen platform(s) to provide value to prospects by answering questions, responding to comments & by sharing content throughout the buying process – from awareness to consideration.